Blake Shelton joins drive to help feed out-of-work musicians

 Now, in response to the crisis, the music association is expanding its efforts to help the industry’s needy.
 It’s announcing Monday that it will provide 4 million meals in cities with large populations of musicians and music industry professionals in a new partnership with Feeding America.

-The trade organization’s foundation will also launch a donation challenge to fund an additional 1 million meals through its Music Industry COVID Support (MICS) Initiative in Atlanta, Austin, Boston, Chicago, Dallas, Houston, Los Angeles, Miami, Nashville, New Orleans, New York, Orlando, Philadelphia, Seattle, Washington and Portland, Oregon.
+The trade organization’s foundation will also launch a donation challenge to fund an additional 1 million meals throughout all of Feeding America’s food banks.
+And its Music Industry COVID Support (MICS) Initiative will help those in Atlanta, Austin, Boston, Chicago, Dallas, Houston, Los Angeles, Miami, Nashville, New Orleans, New York, Orlando, Philadelphia, Seattle, Washington and Portland, Oregon.

 All of that will come on top of $3 million that the CMA has invested in numerous nonprofits that serve music professionals.